 401 Nonsilver Photography.
-(3) F, S Recognition of the inherent characteristics of nonsilver processes and the use of these processes in the communication of ideas.
+(3) F, S

+Recognition of the inherent characteristics of nonsilver processes and their use in communicating ideas.
 6 hours a week.
 May be repeated for credit.
-Prerequisite: ART 306 or instructor approval.
+Prerequisite: ART 304 or instructor approval.

 403 Senior Photographic Projects.
 (3) F, S Technical and philosophical refinement of personal aesthetic with various photographic media.
 6 hours a week.
 May be repeated for credit.
 Prerequisite: ART 304 or instructor approval.